CamCove-Crichton/Champs-Game/README.md

 ### Unfixed Bugs
 - Would like to finesse styling with the h3 headings in the question area div across all forms of media queries for a better responsive design
+- Need to sort the checkAnswer function to work correctly, possibly the two variables are not being seen as number values

 ## Credits